NAV24 Logo

 In the solution, an option has been added to calculate the balance of the Balance Sheet according to the dimensions defined in the Filter totals by.
 Wanting to use this option, you need to define the appropriate dimension in the mentioned filter, and then use the Calculate action again.
 The balance of the Balance Sheet will be updated.

-Any questions? 👉 Contact us: produkty@nav24.pl ↑ Back to top
+Questions? 👉 Contact us: produkty@nav24.pl ↑ Back to top